sourceduty/Product_Tester/README.md

 #

-[Product Tester](https://chatgpt.com/g/g-EidSynTKP-product-tester) wasd developed for guiding users through a comprehensive product evaluation process.
+[Product Tester](https://chatgpt.com/g/g-EidSynTKP-product-tester) was developed for guiding users through a comprehensive product evaluation process.
 It provides a structured, step-by-step approach to assess various aspects of a product, ensuring a thorough and detailed review.
 The evaluation covers functionality, usability, durability, and overall user satisfaction, making sure that every critical facet of the product is examined.
 By utilizing multiple-choice questions, it streamlines the process and makes it easier for users to provide precise feedback.

 The Product Tester GPT is designed to be user-friendly and methodical.
 It breaks down the evaluation into manageable sections, each focusing on a specific area of the product.
 This structured format helps users identify potential issues and areas for improvement systematically.
 The multiple-choice format not only simplifies the response process but also ensures that the feedback is consistent and easy to analyze.
 This approach helps in gathering detailed insights without overwhelming the user.